IQSS/dataverse-client-python/readme.md

 ## Testing

-Not all tests are functional.

-In order to run any tests, you must first create and publish a Dataverse on the host you wish to test.
+In order to run any tests, you must first create a Dataverse on the host you wish to test.
 Do not run tests on the production server.

+To run tests

+    $ cd dataverse/test
+    $ python -m unittest test_dataverse